 The top channels used by enterprise companies are LinkedIn, Twitter, YouTube, Reddit, and Software Review sites like G2.

 A B2B content marketing strategy offers enterprise companies multiple ways to intercept buyers during their purchase journey.
-According to Gartner, B2B tech companies spend 30% of their marketing budget on creating digital content, yet, less than 40% have a documented strategy.
+According to Gartner, B2B tech companies spend 30% of their marketing budget on digital content, yet less than 40% have a documented strategy.

-Using different content formats will help B2B marketers drive more qualified web traffic, increase brand awareness, educate customers and convert potential buyers.
+Different content formats will help B2B marketers drive more qualified web traffic, increase brand awareness, educate customers, and convert potential buyers.

 In one of Gartner’s research reports, 80% of B2B technology companies have marketing automation software deployed, leading to improved marketing performance, metrics, and analysis.